-On December 9, 2021, NSTAR filed a notice of cancellation of the Preliminary Engineering & Design Agreement ("D&E Agreement") with NRG Middletown Repowering LLC ("NRG Middletown").
-The D&E Agreement set forth the terms and conditions under which CL&P was to undertake certain preliminary design and engineering activities on the Interconnection Facilities for NRG Middletown's proposed Large Generation Facility prior to the execution of an LGIA.
-On December 1, 2021, NRG Middletown provided written notice to CL&P that it was terminating the Agreement effective December 31, 2021.
-CL&P has finalized all billing and invoices and no further work is being done under the Agreement.
-A December 31, 2021 effective date was requested.
-Comments on this filing were due on or before December 30, 2021; none were filed.
-This matter remains pending before the FERC.
-If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).
+On February 4, 2022, the FERC accepted NSTAR's notice of cancellation of the Preliminary Engineering & Design Agreement ("D&E Agreement") with NRG Middletown Repowering LLC ("NRG Middletown").
+107 As previously reported, the D&E Agreement set forth the terms and conditions under which CL&P was to undertake certain preliminary design and engineering activities on the Interconnection Facilities for NRG Middletown's proposed Large Generation Facility prior to the execution of an LGIA. , and NRG Middletown provided written notice to CL&P that it was terminating the Agreement effective December 31, 2021.
+CL&P finalized all billing and invoices and no further work is being done under the Agreement.
+The notice of cancellation was accepted